-Under current regulatory regulatory regulatory capital regulatory capi compound the impact of any reduction in capital resulting from lower profits in times of stress.
+Under current regulatory requirements, risk-weighted assets and expected loan losses increase as a counterparty's risk grade worsens.
+These regulatory capital requirements are likely to compound the impact of any reduction in capital resulting from lower profits in times of stress.
 As a result, greater volatility in capital ratios may arise and may require the ANZ Group to raise additional capital.
 There can be no certainty that any additional capital required would be available or could be raised on reasonable terms.